-Changes in mortgage debt could be driven by changes in the amount of borrowing used to purchase new homes or through new borrowing by those remaining in their current homes.
-Panel (a) in Figure 4 confirms the presence of this latter margin by showing that existing homeowners were actively engaged in new mortgage borrowing as prices rose.
-The proportion of home-owning households aged 25-45 observed taking out additional mortgage debt in the UK increased to exceed 10% in the period of most rapid house price growth.
-Panel (b) in Figure 4 shows trends the proportion of home-owners engaged in new mortgage borrowing for the US (since the previous wave - i.e in the previous two years).
+Changes in mortgage debt could be driven by changes in the amount of borrowing used to purchase new homes, or through new borrowing by those remaining in their current homes.
+Panel (a) in Figure 5 confirms the presence of this latter margin by showing that homeowners who did not move were actively engaged in new mortgage borrowing as prices rose.
+The proportion of homeowning households aged 25-45 observed taking out additional mortgage debt in the UK increased to exceed 10% in the period of most rapid house price growth.
+Panel (b) in Figure 5 shows trends in the proportion of home-owners engaged in new mortgage borrowing in the US (since the previous wave - i.e. in the previous two years).
 As in the UK, younger households in particular were more likely to take out new mortgage loans in periods of high house price growth.